← go back

 • C[i+j*n] represents C[i][j]

-• By squashing the matrix into column-major order and doing a simple mapping to find the index, consecutive accesses to elements of a single column in B results in more efficient memory access patterns due to spatial locality and the increased cache performance.
+• By squashing the matrix into column-major order and doing a straightforward mapping to find the index, consecutive accesses to elements of a single column in B result in more efficient memory access patterns due to spatial locality and increased cache performance.

 You might have also noticed that we called the function dgemm.
-In case you were wondering, this means that it is double precision matrix multiplies.
+In case you were wondering, this means double precision matrix multiplies.

 How does this compare to pure Python?
-Using no compiler optimization, this gets a 77x speedup, and with -O3 compiler optimization we get a 212x speedup!
+Using no compiler optimization, this gets a 77x speedup!

 //include <x86intrin.h>